edublancas/edublancas.github.io/resume/resume.md

 * Built data pipelines using Python, PostgreSQL, PostGIS and Docker
 * Designed a predictive model for Infonavit (largest mortgage provider in Mexico) to predict home abandonment.
 Worked with more than 100GB of data
-* Developed a Machine Learning model using spatiotemporal data for the City of Cincinnati to identify properties at risk of blight.
+* Developed a Machine Learning model using spatiotemporal data for the City of Cincinnati to identify properties at risk of building code violations.
 Worked with more than 50GB of data

 **Fritime**.
 Mexico City.